 You will receive the glyphs/patches/symbols of the Moondance Atlachinolli Meztli at Registration at the Land.
 These need to be sown onto your Ceremony Poncho by hand before the start of the Ceremony that Evening!

-• a ribbon that will be given at the beginning of the dance
+- a headband given to you at the beginning of the dance

-Remember it can get cold at night in the Austrian Summer.
-Please prepare appropriately with white scarf, beanie, jersey and long sleeves.
-Other gear will be mentioned in the WHAT TO BRING list.
+Remember that it can get cold at night in the Austrian summer.
+Please prepare accordingly and bring enough warm white clothes, e.g. white scarf, hat, gloves, sweater, thermal underwear, gauntlets, etc. Other equipment is mentioned in the WHAT TO BRING list.

 "In the circle we are all equal.
 When in the circle no one is in front of you.
 No one is behind you.
 No one is above you.
 No one is below you.
 The sacred circle is designed to create unity."

 The prayers are to affirm and support the dancers and the dance.
 We materialize these prayers in small squares of cloth (natural fabrics) that will contain your personally blessed tobacco or herbs.
 The prayers must be prepared by the dancer before the dance, with their personal and collective intentions.
 It is recommended to make a recapitulation (cleansing/awareness/journey) of our stories, emotions and experiences; from this cleaned place your prayer and devotion is authentic and alive.
 It is very important to make your prayers in a moment of introspection, a sacred space, dedicating a special moment, very quiet, with copal, or incense, and a candle or burning flame.

 There will be 13 prayers for each direction, in total 52 prayers.

 Optionally, you can make 13 more prayers of green color that are the prayers for our Mother Earth.

 Material needed: Max 3 Meters of String or Wool, Cloth in each color, Scissors, Tobacco, Herbs, Candle